BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Redeem All or Some of the Reward Balance (Store State)

-We will store how many of the rewards have been deployed so that you don't have to track it on your end.
-In order to save that you gave the credits to the user, you can call redeem.
-Redemptions will reduce the balance of outstanding credits permanently.
+Redeeming credits allows users to cash in the credits they've earned.
+Upon successful redemption, the user's balance will be updated reflecting the deduction.

 ####Methods